Ihumātao division leads to legal action among senior whānau leaders

 He also outlined that respondents Pirihi, Matata-Wong and Waanga believed Taua had been acting "without reference to them".
 "They consider the proposal to remove him as chair was dealt with in a procedurally fair manner and consistent with the MMMT trust deed".

-A hearing in the High Court at Auckland has been set down for next month [NOTE: September 6].
+A hearing in the High Court at Auckland has been set down for next month.

 Each of the trustees were approached for comment on the case.